 Dividend Aristocrats List FAQ

 Which stocks are in the Dividend Aristocrats?

-The 64 stocks that make up the Dividend Aristocrats are 3M, A.O.
-Smith, Abbott Labs, AbbVie, Aflac, Air Products, Albemarle, Amcor, Archer-Daniels, AT&T, Atmos Energy, Automatic Data, Becton Dickinson, Brown-Forman, Cardinal Health, Caterpillar, Chevron, Chubb, Cincinnati Financial, Cintas, Clorox, Coca-Cola, Colgate-Palmolive, Consol Edison, Dover, Ecolab, Emerson Electric, Essex Property, Expeditors, ExxonMobil, Federal Realty, Franklin Resources, General Dynamics, Genuine Parts, Hormel Foods, Illinois Tool Works, Johnson & Johnson, Kimberly-Clark, Leggett & Platt, Linde, Lowe’s, McCormick, McDonald’s, Medtronic, Nucor, Pentair, People’s United, PepsiCo, PPG, Procter & Gamble, Realty Income, Roper, Ross, S&P Global, Sherwin-Williams, Stanley B & D, Sysco, T. Rowe Price, Target, Raytheon Technologies, VF, W.W.
-Grainger, Walgreens, Walmart
+The 65 stocks that make up the Dividend Aristocrats are 3M, A.O.
+Smith, Abbott Labs, AbbVie, Aflac, Air Products, Albemarle, Amcor, Archer-Daniels, AT&T, Atmos Energy, Automatic Data, Becton Dickinson, Brown-Forman, Cardinal Health, Carrier Global, Caterpillar, Chevron, Chubb, Cincinnati Financial, Cintas, Clorox, Coca-Cola, Colgate-Palmolive, Consol Edison, Dover, Ecolab, Emerson Electric, Essex Property, Expeditors, ExxonMobil, Federal Realty, Franklin Resources, General Dynamics, Genuine Parts, Hormel Foods, Illinois Tool Works, Johnson & Johnson, Kimberly-Clark, Leggett & Platt, Linde, Lowe’s, McCormick, McDonald’s, Medtronic, Nucor, Otis Worldwide, Pentair, People’s United, PepsiCo, PPG, Procter & Gamble, Realty Income, Roper, S&P Global, Sherwin-Williams, Stanley B & D, Sysco, T. Rowe Price, Target, Raytheon Technologies, VF, W.W.
+Grainger, Walgreens, and Walmart.

 How many Dividend Aristocrats are there?